-Northwest-Shoals Community College Foundation, Inc. exists for the sole purpose of providing support for programs and activities which enhance the quality of education and expand the educational opportunities for students enrolled at Northwest- Shoals Community College.
-To achieve this purpose, the Foundation seeks to heighten community awareness of the mission and accomplishments of the College and to secure contributions and bequests which will be used to support academic and technical programs as well as scholarships
+Northwest-Shoals Community College Foundation, Inc. exists to provide support for students, programs, and activities that enhance the quality of education and expand the educational opportunities for students enrolled at Northwest- Shoals Community College.
+To achieve this purpose, the Foundation seeks to heighten community awareness of the mission and accomplishments of the College and secure contributions and bequests that support academic and technical programs as well as scholarships

-The Board of Directors of Northwest-Shoals Community College Foundation is composed of business and community leaders who are residents of the College service area which includes the following counties: Lauderdale, Lawrence, Colbert, Franklin, and Winston.
-These individuals have a strong interest in the College and are committed to using their talents, energy, and influence to generate community support for the College and Foundation.
+The Board of Directors of Northwest-Shoals Community College Foundation is composed of business and community leaders who are residents of the College service area that includes the following counties: Lauderdale, Lawrence, Colbert, Franklin, and Winston.
+These individuals have a strong interest in the College and are committed to using their time, talents, energy, and influence to generate community support for the College and Foundation.

 The Foundation offers a variety of scholarships for students in the College's service area.
-Online applications are available at the College's website beginning January of each year.
-The deadline for application submissions is around the middle of March of each year.
-For more information on these scholarships, please contact the Foundation Office by e-mail teresah@nwscc.edu.
+Online applications are available at the College's website beginning December of each year.
+The deadline for application submissions is approximately the middle of

+March.
+For more information on these scholarships, please contact the Foundation Office by e-mail teresah@nwscc.edu or 256-331-5215